dustinpfister/blog_posts/_posts/phaser-math-wrap-and-rotatetoangle.md

 layout: post
 categories: phaser
 id: 309
-updated: 2018-10-21 20:17:47
+updated: 2018-10-21 20:18:51
-version: 1.1
+version: 1.2
 ---

-In many phaser ce projects there will come a time where I will want to rotate a sprite from one angle to another.
+In many [phaser ce](https://photonstorm.github.io/phaser-ce/) projects there will come a time where I will want to rotate a sprite from one angle to another.
 When doing so i will want to have the sprite rotate in a direction that is the shortest angular distance.
-Thankfully there is a Math Class method in phaser ce that is there for this very purpose called Phaser.Math.rotateToAngle, in this post i will be covering a quick example that makes use of this method.
+Thankfully there is a Math Class method in phaser ce that is there for this very purpose called [Phaser.Math.rotateToAngle](https://photonstorm.github.io/phaser-ce/Phaser.Math.html#rotateToAngle), in this post i will be covering a quick example that makes use of this method.

 <!-- more -->